 - To model the values of a peaceful and just society.

-We are open Tuesday through Saturday from 10am to 4pm and all visitors are welcome.
+We are open Fridays from 10am to 4pm and all visitors are welcome.